fbpx

 Palau: On Land and Underwater

-If you think using the word “odyssey” in our Palau: Snorkeling and Kayaking Odyssey is hyperbole, you haven’t been to Palau.
+If you think using the word “odyssey” in our Snorkeling and Kayaking Odyssey is hyperbole, you haven’t been to Palau.
 This Micronesian island republic punches way, way above its weight when it comes to the diversity of its marine life.
 In a world where reefs are constantly under threat, seeing a thriving and healthy ecosystem is a priceless experience.

 There’s more to Palau than just world-class snorkeling, however, so we’ve put together a primer on its top attractions both on sea and on land.